Applied SciencePrint Page

 By studying on this course, it can potentially open up exciting employment opportunities in cutting edge scientific workplaces, with the possibility of further study which can lead on to higher vocational qualifications.

-On successful completion of this course, you may want to consider applying for the Extended Diploma in Applied Science, where you could specialise in physics, chemistry or biology.
+On successful completion of this course, you may want to consider applying for the Extended Diploma in Applied Science, where you could specialise in General Applied Science, Biomedical Science or forensics.

 If you have not achieved a C grade or equivalent or above in English or maths, you will as part of your course be required to work towards this as part of your study programme.
 You will be given the opportunity to go on work experience at certain times during your course.